claudijo/level-tier/README.md

 # level-tier
-Convinience LevelDB plugin for namespacing keys in tiers for blazing fast range queries
+Convenience LevelDB plugin for namespacing keys in tiers for blazing fast range queries.